Foxes, bobcats, coyotes, & cardinals seized

 Chase pen hunts are “not a typical fox hunt,” Andress agreed.
 “In the wild,” Andress told Bolton of the Birmingham News, “the fox knows where the cover is.
 He’ll be underground before the dogs get close.
 It’s not quite that way in these hunts.
 A fresh fox or coyote put into a pen doesn’t know where the cover is.
 The usual result is that the animal gets caught and killed.
 That’s why there is a constant need for fresh animals.
 It drives an illegal market to replenish the stock.”

-Among the hints that Operation Foxote may produce more arrests and pen closures were that ilegally obtained coyotes reportedly came from Missouri as well as the states where arrests were made, and agents from Georgia, Kentucky, North Carolina, and South Carolina also participated in the investigation.
+Among the hints that Operation Foxote may produce more arrests and pen closures were that illegally obtained coyotes reportedly came from Missouri as well as the states where arrests were made, and agents from Georgia, Kentucky, North Carolina, and South Carolina also participated in the investigation.

 Charged in Alabama with 45 counts of illegal animal trafficking, alleged chase pen animal supplier Harold Widder of Antigo, Wisconsin told Reeves of Associated Press that “I just made a wrong turn and wound up in the wrong state.”

-Noted Humane Society of the U.S. president Wayne Pacelle, “The Indiana Department of Natural Resources has proposed a rule that would require trappers to kill coyotes within 24 hours of taking them,” but “during trapping season only,” leaving trappers free to sell “nuisiance” coyotes trapped at other times of year.
+Noted Humane Society of the U.S. president Wayne Pacelle, “The Indiana Department of Natural Resources has proposed a rule that would require trappers to kill coyotes within 24 hours of taking them,” but “during trapping season only,” leaving trappers free to sell “nuisance” coyotes trapped at other times of year.

 “The Indiana DNR and the state legislature need to take action to stop this practice year-round.
 All states should close their borders to this trade,” Pacelle said, hinting at a possible follow-up to the campaign that earlier in 2007 elevated transporting dogs and gamecocks across state lines to a federal felony.